jingjingl18/openai-cs-agents-demo/README.md

       - Continuously monitor the agent performance and collect user feedback.
 Iterativly train and update the agent based on new data and insights.
       - Start with one channel first and  and then expand to other channels

 2. **Integration Challenges**

    - Authentication: Need to verfiy the user when accessing personal data like usage, billing etc in the database
-   - Latency: Add more logic to each tool to minimise the number of tool calls; save relevant data from previous tool call (eg mobile usage) as context for a followup or new question to avoid repeated call etc
+   - Latency: Add more logic to each tool to minimise the number of tool calls; save relevant data from previous tool call (eg mobile usage) as context for a followup or new question to avoid repeated same call etc
    - UI design: How to fit the reponse from agent into user interface (eg for whatsapp the response needs to be concise)
    - Scalability: During peak hours if agent wants to query the same database etc